alandegenhart/stabilizedbci/README.md

 ## Getting help

-For questions, please contact William Bishop at <wbishop@janelia.hhmi.org> or Alan Degenhart at <alandegenhart@cmu.edu>.
+For questions, please contact William Bishop at <wbishop@janelia.hhmi.org> or Alan Degenhart at <alandegenhart@gmail.com>.